SecondBite Melbourne - HQ

 The SecondBite Geelong hub was established in 2009 and has since rescued and redistributed over 300,000 kg of fresh surplus food to 37 agencies in the Geelong region.
 Partnered with Community Veracity and managed by Geelong Operations Coordinator Ben Hill, the hub operates with two vans, two staff and a group of volunteers.

-At the start of 2013, the Kilsyth hub opened in partnership with A Gesture.
 In the 2013 financial year, a total of 306,000 kg collected allowed us to service food agencies in the outer eastern suburbs, extending as far as the Yarra Valley region.
 The Kilsyth hub is located at Factory 7/155 Canterbury Rd, Kilsyth, where we are hosted by The Eastern Food Alliance and RTO.

 SecondBite Community Connect™ works across regional Australia to the outer most areas of Victoria.
 Currently SecondBite Community Connect™ connects 50 regional and rural Victorian agencies to over 68 donors, moving an average of 19,000 kg of fresh surplus food per month.